glauri00/telco_product_growth_analytics/README.md

 - 🧪 **A 10% discount did not reduce churn** in the simulated experiment, while also lowering ARPU by ~$200.
 Indiscriminate discounting destroys margin without improving retention.
 - ⚠️ **$1.45M in annualized revenue is at risk from month-to-month churn alone** : nearly 9x the exposure of one-year and two-year contracts combined.

+## Predictive Model

+To move from insight to action, a Logistic Regression model was trained to predict individual churn probability.

+**Model Performance:**
+- AUC-ROC: 0.82 — the model correctly ranks churners above non-churners in 82% of cases
+- F1 Score: 0.60 — reflects the inherent class imbalance
+  (27% churners vs 73% non-churners), addressed via class_weight='balanced'

+**Key finding:** lowering the classification threshold from 0.50 to 0.35 improves recall significantly — prioritizing the capture of at-risk customers over precision.
+In a retention context, missing a churner is costlier than a false alarm.

+**Business application:** applying the model to the full customer base, the top 20% highest-risk customers should be prioritized for retention outreach — estimated to cover the majority of the $1.45M revenue at risk identified above.

 ## Repository Structure

 ```
 telco-product-growth-analytics/
 │
+├── README.md
 ├── README.md
 ├── queries/
     └── revenue_composition_by_contract_type.sql